 Board of Trustees voted November 1, 2003 that full-time research faculty appointments no longer require trustee approval.

-Such faculty members would be appointed following existing procedures for renewable fixed terms, with a safety clause if their external support disappears; would carry titles which reflect their research orientation; and would be evaluated for rank in their respective schools or colleges on appropriate criteria.
+Research Faculty appointments are multiple-year full-time appointments based on external funding – appointments designated as “research faculty” are not eligible for tenure.
+Such faculty members are appointed following existing procedures for renewable fixed terms, with a safety clause if their external support disappears; carry titles which reflect their research orientation; and are evaluated for rank in their respective schools or colleges based on appropriate criteria.